Leanne Franson: Current work

-Franson works as a children's book illustrator for several Canadian publishers, in both English and French.
-She has published under the following publications in French: Soulières Éditeur and Les éditions de la courte échelle.
-As well as English publications such as Scholastic Canada and Bayard Canada, as well as Orca Press and Annick Press.
+Franson illustrates children's books for several Canadian publishers, in both English and French.
+She has published with French-language publishers Soulières Éditeur and Les éditions de la courte échelle and with English publishers such as Scholastic Canada, Bayard Canada, Orca Press, and Annick Press.
 Leanne Franson's main focus is now on her illustrations.
 According to Scholastic, she has illustrated close to 80 different books.
 In addition, Franson's work has been featured in magazines, textbooks, and even a commercial.

 Leanne Franson first works with pencil, then technical pen and dip pen.
 She then layers her images with acrylic ink and/or India ink, but also does digital drawing using a Wacom Cintiq touch monitor.

 In early 2016 Franson began making ceramic goods again and works in her home studio.
 She, as well as her son, work with both stoneware and porcelain.
 Franson prefers hand-building her tiny pieces but also throws on the wheel.